Atiqul-Imon/jhatika-safar/VERCEL_DEPLOYMENT.md

-# 🚀 Vercel Deployment Guide for Jhatika Sofor
+# 🚀 Vercel Deployment Guide for Jhatika Safar

-This guide will help you deploy the Jhatika Sofor travel agency website to Vercel.
+This guide will help you deploy the Jhatika Safar travel agency website to Vercel.

 ## 📋 Prerequisites